Last summer we told you about the R22 phase out and with summer approaching, Fras-Air/General Service Experts wanted to remind you of your options.

-The cost of R22 is rising because of the decreasing supply, and will not be accessible for use at all by 2020.
+The cost of R22 is rising because of the reducing supply, and will no longer be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your AC equipment was manufactured after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+If your AC equipment was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
 However, if your air conditioner was manufactured before January 2010, you have a few options:

-2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
-However, this is not recommended because it could void your warranty(ies).
+2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved AC refrigerant.
+However, this is not recommended because it could nullify your warranty(ies).